Trump assures Polish leader of a continued robust US military presence in the European nation

 Trump made clear before Poland’s election this spring he wanted Nawrocki to win, dangling the prospect of closer military ties if the Poles elected Nawrocki.
 Trump even hosted him at the White House before the vote.

-Homeland Security Secretary Kristi Noem also traveled to Poland shortly before Poland's May election to tell Poles if they elected Nawrocki and other conservatives they would have a strong ally in Trump who would "ensure that you will be able to fight off enemies that do not share your values.”
+Homeland Security Secretary Kristi Noem also traveled to Poland shortly before its May election to tell Poles if they elected Nawrocki and other conservatives they would have a strong ally in Trump, who would "ensure that you will be able to fight off enemies that do not share your values.”

 Ultimately, Polish voters went with Nawrocki in a tight election over liberal Warsaw Mayor Rafał Trzaskowski.